-Article 42 The completion requirements for Master's Programs are: the completion of 2 years (for courses and majors whereby the standard course length is other than 2 years completion shall be based upon that course or major's standard course length requirements), the earning of 30 or more credits, receipt of the necessary research instruction in accordance with the objectives of the aforementioned Master's Programs, and a passing grade awarded for final examinations or review of thesis and research accomplishments based on a specific assignment relating to the special field of study.
-However, in the case of students with excellent performance, attendance at Graduate School for longer than one year may be deemed sufficient for completion.
+Article 42 The completion requirements for Master's Programs are as follows: a period of enrolment of more than two years (for courses and majors whereby the standard course length is a period other than two years, requirements shall be based upon the aforementioned course or major's stipulations for standard course length), the earning of 30 or more credits, receipt of necessary research instruction in accordance with the objectives of the aforementioned Master's Programs, and a passing grade awarded for final examinations or review of thesis and research accomplishments based on a specific assignment related to the field of study.
+However, students who display exemplary academic performance may be allowed to complete the program after one year of enrolled student status at the Graduate School.

-(Completion Requirements for the Doctoral Program)
+(Completion Requirements for Doctoral Programs)

-Article 43 The completion requirements for the Doctoral Program are, the completion of 3 years, the earning of 12 or more credits, receipt of the necessary research instruction, and a passing grade being awarded for both final examinations and thesis.
-However, in the case of students with excellent performance, attendance of Graduate School for greater than one year may be deemed sufficient for completion.
+Article 43 The completion requirements for the Doctoral Program are as follows: a period of enrolment of more than three years, the earning of 12 or more credits, receipt of necessary research instruction, and a passing grade being awarded for both final examinations and Doctoral dissertation.
+However, students who display exemplary research performance may be allowed to complete the program after one year of enrolled student status at the Graduate School.